Vincenza Colonna

 Mouse Pangenomics

-The members of BXDs family have been inbred for 20-200 generations.
-They are of great value for mapping complex traits and phenome-wide association analysis.
+Mice members of BXDs family have been inbred for 20-200 generations.
+They are of great value for mapping complex traits and phenome-wide association analyses.
 Current genomic studies on BXD assume a single linear reference genome, making it difficult to observe sequences diverging from the reference, therefore limiting the accuracy and completeness of analyses.
 Pangenome models overcome this limitation as they contain the full genomic information of a species.

-(A) odgi-vizlinear visualization of the pangenome of chromosome 19.
+(A.) odgi-vizlinear visualization of the pangenome of chromosome 19.
 Each line represents a haplotype.
 Line interruptions (white) are insertions in one or more strains, therefore deletions in the others (vertical white stripes).
 The left side is the centromere, the right side is the telomere.In these two regions sequences are fragmented.
-(B) Extract of the pangenome from the Zfp91gene showing a 2,006 bp insertion found in DBA/2J and 48% of the BXD strains(green nodes in the graph).
-The insertion is in complete linkage with two other insertions of 4 bp and 135 bp in a region spanning 2.8 kbp.(C) Strain-specific haplotypes (gray segments are not in scale)
+(B.) Extract of the pangenome from the Zfp91gene showing a 2,006 bp insertion found in DBA/2J and 48% of the BXD strains(green nodes in the graph).
+The insertion is in complete linkage with two other insertions of 4 bp and 135 bp in a region spanning 2.8 kbp.
+(C.) Strain-specific haplotypes (gray segments are not in scale)

 Prioritization of putatively detrimental variants in euploid miscarriages.
 Buonaiuto S, Biase ID, Aleotti V, Ravaei A, Marino A, Damaggio G, Chierici M, Pulijala M, D’AmbrosioP, Esposito G, Ayub Q, Furlanello C, Greco P, Capalbo A, Rubini M, Biase SD, Colonna V. Sci Rep. 2022 12(1):1997. doi:10.1038/s41598-022-05737-3.
 PMID: 35132093; PMCID: PMC8821623.